 When the keyfob is pressed, this is what the GNURadio output looks like:

 The flow graph also contains a tagged file sink, which contains raw digital data.
 However, to convert this to a nice stream of binary bits, we need to figure out the right baud rate.
-I found this talk by Michael Ossmann, where he talks about a script he wrote which automatically syncs to the right clock frequency, allowing us to decode the data very nicely. (tbh i had no idea how it worked when I found it, and I still don't, but it works so it doesn't really matter).
+I found this talk by Michael Ossmann, where he talks about a script he wrote which automatically syncs to the right clock frequency, allowing us to decode the data very nicely.

 Once I got to this point, I've pretty much done most of the work.